 Mark developed his fascination with the natural world, especially birds, during his boyhood in the landlocked English county of Worcestershire.
 He then pursued his academic interests in biology during studies in England and then Scotland, while exploring the coasts and mountains of Britain in search of birds.
 Mark earned honours degrees in Biology and English Literature before studying for his Ph.D. at Stirling University, Scotland.
 His research into avian ecology and behaviour in Iceland allowed him to travel for the first time to Japan in 1980 to present papers on his research into the behavioural ecology of the Whooper Swan.

 Mark's cravings for the sea and then for mountains led him to live for several years in the bird-rich east coast county of Norfolk, and also in New Zealand's south island, before he settled in Hokkaido, Japan's northern island in 1998.
-His career has included periods working in research, in conservation, more than ten years making natural history TV documentaries with various companies, but mainly NHK (Japan) and Natural History NZ, and in nature tourism.
+His career has included periods working in research, in conservation, more than ten years making natural history TV documentaries with various companies, but mainly NHK (Japan) and Natural History NZ, and currently in nature tourism.

 Fascinated by island biology, Mark has become a leading authority on the natural history of Japan, where for ten years, until 2007, he was professor of biodiversity and conservation at Rakuno Gakuen University, near Sapporo.

 Mark’s main regions of interest include East Asia, especially Japan and the Russian Far East, the Asian Arctic, tropical South America, South Asia, and northwest Africa, but he has travelled to many other countries, and all continents.
-He has been involved in ornithological tourism since 1980, and has worked on expedition cruise ships as a lecturer in natural history and ornithology since 1998 in: the Mediterranean, the Atlantic, the Pacific, the Bering Sea, the Okhotsk Sea, and in West Africa, North Africa, Europe, North and South America, Antarctica, and East Asia.
+He has been involved in ornithological tourism since 1980, and has worked on expedition cruise ships as a lecturer in natural history and ornithology since 1998 in: the Mediterranean, the Atlantic, the Pacific, the Bering Sea, the Sea of Okhotsk, and in West Africa, North Africa, Europe, North and South America, Antarctica, and East Asia.

 Mark has planned and organised nature-focussed tours of Japan since 1983.
 For much of each year he lectures on board expedition cruise ships for Zegrahm Expeditions and also leads small group nature tours for them internationally, including in Japan.